-A set of techniques for dissemination of data in decentralized opinion polls via a Vehicular wireless Ad-hoc Network of self-interested peers is proposed and evaluated.
+A set of techniques for dissemination of data in deliberative petition drives, citizen initiatives, or decentralized opinion polls via a Vehicular wireless Ad-hoc Network of self-interested peers is proposed and evaluated.
 For comparing heuristics we compute the utility of achieved dissemination from the perspective of a given sender.
 The long term goal is to find the behavior at equilibrium of self-interested senders.
 A utility model is discussed where the highest utility is for items generated by the sender, followed by items with similar opinion, while the least utility is assigned to items of opposing opinion (potentially negative utility).